ESMCI/visualCaseGen/docs/compset.rst

   .. image:: assets/stage1_3.png

-- **Standard Compsets List:** After refining your options, visualCaseGen will display a list of matching compsets.
+- **Standard Compsets List:** After refining your options by making a selection in each column of the matrix, visualCaseGen will display a list of matching compsets.
 Each compset is labeled with an alias and incorporates an initialization time and a short description of the included models, providing a snapshot of each configuration.
   To narrow down the list further, you can use the search box above the list.
 Typing keywords